Deniska1980-data/ai-hr-recruitment-workflow/README.md

 - Microsoft 365

 ## 🚀 Workflow Steps
-1. Candidate Registration
-The candidate submits an application using Microsoft Forms.
+1. Candidate Registration: The candidate submits an application using Microsoft Forms.

-2. Azure Logic App Processing
+2. Azure Logic App Processing: The workflow automatically:
+- retrieves form data
+- creates a SharePoint record
+- generates a Candidate ID
+- updates the record
+- sends a confirmation email

+3. Confirmation Email: The applicant receives a confirmation email containing:
+- Candidate ID
+- instructions for CV submission
+- recruitment process information

+4. CV Processing: The candidate replies to the email and attaches a CV.
 The workflow automatically:
-retrieves form data
-creates a SharePoint record
-generates a Candidate ID
-updates the record
-sends a confirmation email

-3. Confirmation Email
-The applicant receives a confirmation email containing:
-Candidate ID
-instructions for CV submission recruitment process information

-4. CV Processing
-The candidate replies to the email and attaches a CV.
-The workflow automatically:
-monitors the HR mailbox
+- monitors the HR mailbox
-detects attachments
+- detects attachments
-stores CVs in SharePoint
+- stores CVs in SharePoint
-updates candidate records
+- updates candidate records

-5. AI Analysis
+5. AI Analysis.
 Azure OpenAI can be used for:
-CV summarization
+- CV summarization
-skill extraction
+- skill extraction
-candidate evaluation
+- candidate evaluation
-recruitment recommendations
+- recruitment recommendations

 ## 🔒 Security
 This public GitHub version contains only anonymized data.Removed or blurred information: names, email addresses, tenant information, internal identifiers, personal data